All Articles/

 Lyme Disease Awareness

-Lyme disease is a bacterial infection transmitted through the bite of infected black-legged ticks, also known as deer ticks.
-Early detection and treatment are crucial to prevent severe health complications.
+Lyme disease is a bacterial infection transmitted through the bite of infected black-legged ticks.
+Early detection and treatment are crucial.

 Symptoms of Lyme Disease